What’s the history of Somaliland?

 Today, Somaliland is suffering with its extreme vulnerability to issues caused by climate change.

-Years of severe drought, famine and natural disasters have pushed people to the brink of a humanitarian crisis.
+Years of severe drought, famine and other disasters have pushed people to the brink of a humanitarian crisis.

 Communities struggling to recover from a two-year drought that ended in 2017 are now facing one of the driest rainy seasons in three decades, with the UN claiming that 2.2 million people are at risk of starvation across the Somalia/Somaliland region.